Lockhart River, Queensland: Post-mission era

+Circa 1974, a new brick St James' Anglican Church was built in Liway Street.

 On 7 May 2005, a Fairchild Aircraft Inc. SA227-DC Metro 23 aircraft, registered VH-TFU, with two pilots and 13 passengers, was being operated by Transair on an instrument flight rules regular public transport service from Bamaga to Cairns, with an intermediate stop at Lockhart River, Queensland.
 At 1143:39 Eastern Standard Time, the aircraft impacted terrain in the Kutini-Payamu National Park on the north-western slope of South Pap, a heavily timbered ridge, approximately 11 km north-west of the Lockhart River aerodrome.
-At the time of the accident, the crew was conducting an area navigation global navigation satellite system (RNAV (GNSS)) nonprecision approach to runway 12.
+At the time of the accident, the crew was conducting an area navigation global navigation satellite system (GNSS) nonprecision approach to runway 12.
 The aircraft was destroyed by the impact forces and an intense, fuel-fed, post-impact fire.
 There were no survivors.

-On 11 April 2014, the former locality of Lockhart was split into new localities: Iron Range and Lockhart River.
+On 11 April 2014, the former locality of Lockhart was split into two new localities: Iron Range and Lockhart River.

-Population

-At the 2006 census, Lockhart River had a population of 542, which increased to 642 at the 2011 Census.